hopenbuild/App-hopen/README.md

 # hopen

 A build generator with first-class edges and explicit dependencies

 ## General

-Input is the first-sorting file in `.` matching `*.hopen`, unless you specify otherwise.
+Input is the last-sorting file in `.` matching `*.hopen`, unless you specify otherwise.
+That way you can call your build file `.hopen` if you want it hidden, or `z.hopen` if you want it to sort below all your other files.
 Sort order is Lua's `<`, which is by byte value.

 Output is a build file for a build system (Ninja or Make will be first).
 You will eventually be able to pick a generator, a la CMake.